 Past Sports of the Olympics

-Two sports that were previously listed here as discontinued have made a surprising comeback: golf and rugby were voted back in as official sports for Rio 2016.
-Added to this is a large number of discontinued events from sports that are still on the program, such as the swimming events of plunge for distance and underwater swimming, the track and field events of the standing highjump and tug-of-war, and the shooting events of pigeon shooting and duelling pistol, and tandem cycling.
-You can have a look at the complete list of all discontinued sports, or my list of some the more unusual sports.
+Added to this is a large number of discontinued events from sports that are still on the program, such as the swimming events of plunge for distance and underwater swimming, the track and field events of the standing highjump and tug-of-war, and the shooting events of pigeon shooting and dueling pistol.
+There are many more, you can have a look at the complete list of all discontinued sports, or my list of some the more unusual sports.

-- For information about sports currently on the Olympic program, see the Summer Olympic Games or Winter Olympic Games sites.
+- For information about sports currently on the Olympic program, see the Olympic Games Summer Sports and Winter Sports pages.

 - Try our Discontinued Olympic Events Quiz as part of the Olympic Games Quiz Questions.